GitoriousLispBackup/eql/CL_EQL/README.txt

 WHY?
 ====

-Say you have a non threaded CL, and want to use a GUI from Slime without any setup/run/crash hassle.
+Say you have a non threaded CL, and want to use a GUI in Slime without any setup/run/crash hassle.

-THE #q READER MACRO
+THE '#q' READER MACRO
 ===================

 This reader macro executes the following expression remotely in EQL,